saphir-travel/documentation/content/developer/howtos/website_themes/navigation.rst

 In this chapter, you will learn how to :

-- Delete and create menu items
+- Delete and create menu items.
-- Create a dropdown menu
+- Create a dropdown menu.
-- Create a mega menu
+- Create a mega menu.

 Default
 =======